-But Becky’s book is even better with some of the back story.
-Her slender and beautifully illustrated volume is very much a “mom story” that so many of us can relate to, and we had the pleasure of interviewing her to hear firsthand.
+But Becky’s book is even better with some of the backstories.
+Her slender and beautifully illustrated volume is very much a “mom story” that so many of us can relate to, and we had the pleasure of interviewing her to hear it firsthand.

-Lisa: You say in the book that you wrote this as a reminder to oldest daughter before she headed off to Harvard?
-Why did she need reminding and why didn’t you just tell her what you had to say?
+G&F: You say in the book that you wrote this as a reminder to oldest daughter before she headed off to Harvard?
+Why did she need reminding, and why didn’t you tell her what you had to say?

-Becky: My firstborn, Taylor Kay, was a driven child, and busy, busy, busy.
-Every minute seemed so intense – with few of those hang-around-and-chat moments where topics just come up.
-When we WERE in the same room, I shared her attention with the crowd of people who were texting or Facebooking on her phone.
-Since she was working so hard, and I didn’t want every conversation to be an argument, I gave her a pass on that, and other things – like doing her laundry.
+Becky: My firstborn, Taylor Kay, was a driven child and busy, busy, busy.
+Every minute seemed so intense — with few hang-around-and-chat moments where topics just came up.
+When we WERE in the same room, I shared her attention with the crowd, texting or Facebooking on her phone.
+Since she was working so hard, and I didn’t want every conversation to be an argument, I gave her a pass on that and other things — like doing her laundry.

 Can you imagine how that went over?
 Even the dog was avoiding me.

 After a few days of journaling about my progress, I had my epiphany.
 I was grieving.
 Anticipating my daughter leaving made me cling to whatever control I thought I had left.
-And then came the irony: In trying to ward off the inevitable loss, I was losing the joy of my last year with her.
+And then came the irony: I was losing the joy of my last year with her in trying to ward off the inevitable loss.

 So I decided to zip it.
-I decided I would write about all the things that bothered me as they came up, and then, if the time ever was right, I would send her my ramblings in a letter.
+I decided to write about everything that bothered me as they came up, and then, if the time was right, I would send her my ramblings in a letter.

-Lisa: When you gave your daughter the advice you had saved up, she returned the favor?
-What did she say and what happened?
+G&F: When you gave your daughter the advice you had saved up, she returned the favor.
+What did she say, and what happened?

 Becky: She wrote me back.
 And she gave me some advice.

-She said, “Mom, you are always telling people to let their books out of them. (#67) This letter should be a book.
-You should use your art, and you should publish it before Tess graduates from high school.”
+She said, “Mom, you always tell people to let their books out of them. (#67) This letter should be a book.
+You should use your art and publish it before Tess graduates from high school.”

 She then wrote a long e-mail that would make any mother sob — sloppy, snotty, let-me-use-your-sleeve sobs.
 Her letter was personal and private, but it began with this introduction:

 “And, here is my book to you.
-A performance review, if you will, for your completion of a checkpoint of the most difficult job on the face of the earth.
+A performance review, if you will, for completing a checkpoint of the most difficult job on the earth.
 It’s also a thank you note.
 Because you told me that I should send those.”

-So uhmm.
+So umm.
 Be right back.
 I need another tissue.

-Lisa: Your daughter left for college three years ago.
-Have you found the kind of growing up that you hoped when you wrote your book?
+G&F: Your daughter left for college three years ago.
+Have you found the growing up you hoped for when writing your book?

 Becky: Yes, I’ve grown up a lot.

-Lisa: Your book is very, very funny.
-Is there a line that made you laugh out loud even as you wrote it?
+G&F: Your book is very, very funny.
+Is there a line that made you laugh loudly even as you wrote it?

 Becky: Gee, thank you for the compliment on my humor.
 I am, by far, the least funny person in my house.

-Here’s a secret: every one of the 270 entries has a back story, an inside family joke or reason they came up.
+Here’s a secret: Every 270 entries has a back story, an inside family joke, or a reason they came up.
 So they all make me laugh for all kinds of reasons.
-But most of them make me cry – even the ‘thank you’ page where I say my husband is “the best dad two girls and a Bichon could have.”
+But most of them make me cry — even the ‘thank you page where I say my husband is “the best dad two girls and a Bichon could have.”
 Not sad, you say?
-Until you know that our Bichon dog died last year and my husband still isn’t over it.
-In these empty nesting years of watching our kids grow up and away, every loss is excruciating.
+Until you know that our Bichon dog died last year, and my husband still isn’t over it.
+Every loss is excruciating in these empty nesting years of watching our kids grow up and away.

 The Art of Do Your Laundry or You’ll Die Alone

-Lisa: One of the things that make your book so captivating is your humor, the other is your art.
+G&F: One thing that makes your book so captivating is your humor; the other is your art.
 Tell us a little about your background as an artist and why you have illustrated the book the way you have using “mixed media”?
 And when will the posters be coming out?

 Becky: I get to talk about art?!
 Are you really doing this?

-Most of the art in the book is from large art works long since sold.
-I have published two collections of greeting cards, but no posters yet.
+Most of the art in the book is from significant artworks long since sold.
+I have published two collections of greeting cards but no posters yet.
 Which spreads do you think would make the best posters?

-Lisa: Your biography says that you have “started 2,865 projects and finished 127.”
-Will your next book address procrastination?
+G&F: Your biography says you have “started 2,865 projects and finished 127.”
+Will your subsequent book address procrastination?

-Actually, this book addresses procrastination, but I don’t use that word in front of the children.
-I feel we shouldn’t be talking about what NOT to do, rather what we CAN do: start.
+This book addresses procrastination, but I don’t use that word in front of the children.
+We shouldn’t be talking about what NOT to do but what we CAN do: start.

-Lisa: If you had to sum your book up, what is the underlying message you are trying to give to your daughters and daughters everywhere?
+G&F: If you had to summarize your book, what is the underlying message you are trying to give to your daughters and daughters everywhere?